30 Tips For Weight Loss

 2. Prioritize Protein

 Build your meals around protein first.
 Protein keeps you fuller for longer, stabilizes blood sugar, and supports lean muscle—an important factor for metabolism.
+Pick your protein and then build your meal with corresponding vegetables, healthy fats and any healthy carbs you want to add in.

 3. Choose Whole, Unprocessed Foods